deck-app/mariadb/README.md

 ```
 ### Modifying project settings
 From the DECK app, go to stack list and click on `project's More > configure > Advanced configuration` Follow the instructions below and restart your stack from the GUI

+### Rebuilding from terminal
+You have to rebuild the docker image after you make any changes to the project configuration, use the snippet below to rebuild and restart the stack
+docker-compose stop && docker-compose up --build -d